orbcoding/orb/README.md

 ## orb extension folders

 - From now on i refer to them as `orb_ext_dir`:
   - `~/.orb-cli` - is user global orb extension folder.
-Which can be extended by any number of following two folders found above you in the file system.
+Which can be extended by any number of the following two folders found above you in the file system.
+This makes it easy to add project specific functionality.
   - `.orb-extension`
   - `_orb_extension`
 - Your functions are then placed in either of
   - `orb_ext_dir/namespaces/my_namespace.sh`
   - `orb_ext_dir/namespaces/my_namespace/file.sh` (supports multiple files)
 - If using a dedicated folder you can also add
-  - `orb_ext_dir/namespaces/my_namespace/_presource` - that will be sourced before you function is called
+  - `orb_ext_dir/namespaces/my_namespace/_presource.sh` - that will be sourced before you function is called
 - You can also add `.env` files which will be parsed into your scripts as exported variables.
   - `orb_ext_dir/.env`
 - Build in `.env` vars